Chondria/SiB/docs/from-transaction-to-block.md

 ## Summary

-This brings us to the end of this guide.
+This brings us to the end of part 1 of **from transaction to block**.
 In this guide, we develop a fundamental understanding of what transactions are and how they are constructed within the context of Substrate.

 We developed an understanding of the following: